 We are fortunate to still have a founding parent trustee in addition to Professional Trustees with expertise in Charity Governance, Finance and HR.
 All our Trustees are local and understand the area and its characteristics well.

-Andrew Liggatt – Chair of Trustees
+Moira Spence – Chair of Trustees

 Sarah Drake – Treasurer

 I am a self-employed bookkeeper who has always loved numbers!
 I have been treasurer of The Pod since 2014.
 I have 2 sons, the youngest has Autism and associated learning difficulties, he is in his final year at a special school.
-I run the Frome Autistic Support Team (FAST) a local support group which has been running for more than 15 years and alongside being treasurer I organise day trips for families that belong to the group during the school holidays.
+I run the Frome Autistic Support Team (FAST) a local support group which has been running for more than 15 years and alongside being treasurer, I organise day trips for families that belong to the group during the school holidays.
 I was on a steering group to enable a new free school for children with autism and social and communication difficulties to be built in the Mendip area.
 I am proud of my role with The Pod and am excited for what the future holds for this wonderful charity.

 My professional background is in Human Resources and personal coaching using Applied NLP and with the specialism of coaching those on the Autistic Spectrum.
 I have three great nephews who are Autistic which supported my eligibility to be a Trustee.
-I was honoured to be approached and have held this position for nearly two years.
+I was honored to be approached and have held this position for nearly two years.
 I am very committed to being of as much help and support as I can be to The Pod and very much enjoy the hands on involvement supporting all the activities as well as the formal running of the Charity.